-In neurobiological studies we find that there is lateral interaction within a set of excited neurons.
+Neurobiological studies have found that there is lateral interaction within a set of excited neurons.
 When one neuron fires, its closest neighbours tend to get excited more than those further away.
 There is a topological neighbourhood that decays with distance.

-We want to define a similar topological neighbourhood for the neurons in our SOM.
-If $S{ij}$ is the lateral distance between neurons i and j on the grid of neurons, we take as our topological neighbourhood, where $I(\mathbf{x})$ is the index of the winning neuron.
-This has several important properties: it is maximal at the winning neuron, it is symmetrical about that neuron, it decreases monotonically to zero as the distance goes to infinity, and it is translation invariant (i.e. independent of the location of the winning neuron)
+It is natural to define a similar topological neighbourhood for the neurons in our SOM.
+If S{ii} is the lateral distance between neurons i and j on the grid of output neurons, we take as the topological neighbourhood, where $I(\mathbf{x})$ is the index of the winning neuron.
+This has several important properties: it is maximal at the winning neuron, it is symmetrical about that neuron, it decreases monotonically to zero as the distance goes to infinity, and it is translation invariant (i.e. independent of the location of the winning neuron).